Faculty Expertise and Leadership

 - active affiliations with over 400 clinical partners around the nation to support our mission to provide each student with 44 weeks of clinical experiences in a variety of practice areas.
 Visit the Clinical Education webpage for additional details.

 - opportunities to enhance the student experience through individual electives or pursuit of a specialty track designation.
-Click here to see those currently offered.
+Visit our Specialization Tracks page for more information.
+This specialization tracks flier can also be downloaded for your reference.

 - the development of advanced practitioners in geriatrics, orthopedics, pediatrics, neurology, and women’s health through five residency programs accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 Click here to learn more about our post professional programs currently offered on the Omaha campus.